dev4press/gd-bbpress-tools/readme.txt

 = Click on Quote button doesn't add quoted content? = This happens if the plugin's JavaScript is not loaded.
 Make sure that both CSS and JavaScript options are enabled.
 If that doesn't help, make sure to enable 'Always Include' option too.

+= Sometimes quoted content when saved appears broken? = The quote itself doesn't strip HTML, but bbPress does.
+If the quoted section contains HTML tags or tag attributes that bbPress doesn't allow, it will strip them when the reply is saved.
+To solve that, you need to use the option to control allowed HTML tags in topics and replies.

 = Some features not working with BuddyPress group forums? = This happens if the plugin's JavaScript is not loaded.
 Make sure that both CSS and JavaScript options are enabled and 'Always Include' option is also enabled.